 For co-curator Zeny Edwards, the catalyst for this exhibition was William Hardyn Wilson – architect, artist and author – whose ouvre was used as a starting point from which an exhibition was created, aiming to explore cross cultural interaction between China and Australia both through history and in a continuing dynamic synergy.
 Co-curated by Dr. Zeny Edwards & Joanna Capon, the exhibition featured the works of both renowned and contemporary artists, Ian Fairweather, Margaret Preston, Thea Proctor, Mortimer Menpes, William Hardy Wilson, Florence Broadhurst, Tim Johnson, Jiawei Shen, Ah Xian, William Yang, Lindy Lee, Guan Wei and Narelle Jubelin.

-Feature image: IAN FAIRWEATHER Chinese mountain (1933) Art Gallery of New South Wales
+Main image: IAN FAIRWEATHER Chinese mountain (1933) Art Gallery of New South Wales